Obarun/66/doc/66-scandir.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-o** *owner*: handles the *scandir* for the given *owner*.
+- **-o, --owner** *owner*: handles the *scandir* for the given *owner*.
 Only the root user can use this option.
 Note that *owner* can be any valid user on the system.
 However, the given user must have sufficient permissions to create the necessary directories at its location.
 That is `%%livedir%%` by default or the resulting path provided by the `66  ‑l` option.

 ## Subcommands